kyan001/PyFileTrack/README.md

 * TrackFile Format: Can choose from `TOML` or `JSON`
 * Target File Exts: Files that you wanna track with specific extensions.
 Leave it empty `[]` to track all files.
 * Old TrackFile: Autodetect and parse old TrackFile to compared with.
+* Hahs Mode:
+    * `CRC32`: Balance between speed and reliability.
+Fast and built-in in Python.
+    * `MD5`: Slow but more reliable than CRC32.
+Build-in in Python.
+    * `XXHASH`: Fast and reliable.
+Requires external [xxHash](https://github.com/Cyan4973/xxHash) library.
+    * `NAME`: No hashing, just track file names.
+Useful when only file names matter.
+    * `PATH`: No hashing, just track file paths.
+Fastest but least reliable.
+    * `MTIME`: Track file modification time.
+Fast but can be spoofed.